Bialynicki-Birula theory, Morse-Bott theory, and resolution of singularities for analytic spaces: Exceptional divisor and strict transform for the blowup of an analytic model space along a linear subspace

 While Theorem \ref{thm:Ruckert_Nullstellensatz} and Theorem \ref{thm:Strict_transform_complex_analytic_model_space} below are stated for the category of analytic spaces over $\CC$, one might ask whether they could be reformulated along the lines of Theorem \ref{thm:Hilbert_Nullstellensatz} for analytic spaces over any complete nondiscrete valued field $k$ with an algebraically closed extension $K$.

-\begin{thm}[Exceptional divisor and strict transform for the blowup of a complex analytic model space along a linear subspace] Let $(Y,\sO_Y)$ be a complex analytic model space in the sense of Definition \ref{defn:Analytic_model_space}, so there is a domain $D$ around the origin in $X = \CC^n$, a finitely-generated ideal $\sI \subset \sO_D$, a topological space $Y = \cosupp\sI$, and a structure sheaf $\sO_Y = (\sO_D/\sI)\restriction Y$.
+\begin{thm}[Exceptional divisor and strict transform for the blowup of a complex analytic model space along a linear subspace] Let $(Y,\sO_Y)$ be a complex analytic model space as in Definition \ref{defn:Analytic_model_space}, so there is a domain $D$ around the origin in $X = \CC^n$, a finitely-generated ideal $\sI \subset \sO_D$, a topological space $Y = \cosupp\sI$, and a structure sheaf $\sO_Y = (\sO_D/\sI)\restriction Y$.
 Let

-denote the coordinate subspace in \eqref{eq:Coordinate_subspace_blowup_center} with $\KK=\CC$, where $0\leq m < n$, and let $\pi_X:\Bl_Z(X)\to X$ denote the blowup of $X$ along the center $Z$ as in Section \ref{subsec:Blowups_linear_subspaces_embedded_analytic_submanifolds}.
+denote the coordinate subspace in \eqref{eq:Coordinate_subspace_blowup_center} with $\KK=\CC$, where $0\leq m < n$, and let $\pi_X:\Bl_Z(X)\to X$ denote the blowup of $X$ along the center $Z$ as in Section \ref{sec:Blowups_analytic_manifolds_along_embedded_analytic_submanifolds}.
 Let